 At the first visit, you don’t need a translator.

 Q: Are there openings in the morning and afternoon, or just morning?

 Please check the website English page.
 We show the hours of operation.
 We are close in Japanese holidays and Sundays. http://www.yuiclinic.com/en/

-Q: I know me and my partner have to fill out a consent form, does he need to come to the consultation appointment to fill that out or does he need to fill it out the day of the procedure?
+Q: I understand that my partner and I have to fill out a consent form, does he need to come to the consultation appointment to fill that out or does he need to fill it out on the day of the procedure?

 Your partner does not need to come with you.
 The signature of the partner is required on the agreement unless there are special circumstances.
-Counseling may be better discussed together, so please discuss with your couple if your partner will be counseling together.
+Counseling may be better discussed together, so please discuss it with your partner.

 We can accept credit cards.